The regularity of almost all edge ideals: Non-parabolic Betti numbers

 \subsection{Non-parabolic Betti numbers on row $3$}

-In this section we illustrate what happens and what goes wrong when we consider the first Betti numbers in row\til$3$ that are not parabolic, namely $\beta_{2,5}$ and $\beta_{3,6}$.
-For $\beta_{2,5}$ we are still able to show that almost all graphs $G$ with $\beta_{2,5}(I_G)=0$ are such that $\reg(I_G)=2$, using a very ad hoc argument involving critical graphs.
+Our Theorem~\ref{thm:main2} concerns parabolic Betti numbers on row $r\ge3$.
+In this section we illustrate what happens when we consider the first Betti numbers in row\til$3$ that are not parabolic, namely $\beta_{2,5}$ and $\beta_{3,6}$.
+For $\beta_{2,5}$ we are still able to show that almost all graphs $G$ with $\beta_{2,5}(I_G)=0$ satisfy $\reg(I_G)=2$, using a very ad hoc argument involving critical graphs.
 For $\beta_{3,6}$ we show that this is not possible.

 For any Betti number on row\til$3$, Hochster's formula becomes